A Private Heaven

-A Private Heaven is the fifth studio album by Scottish pop singer Sheena Easton, released on 21 September 1984 by EMI America Records.
+A Private Heaven is the fifth studio album by the Scottish pop singer Sheena Easton, released on 21 September 1984 by EMI America Records.
 The album featured two US Top 10 hit singles: the lead single "Strut" and the controversial "Sugar Walls".
 "Swear", a third single, peaked at No. 80.

 The album is Easton's most successful studio album in the United States to date, peaking at No. 15 on the US Billboard 200 and selling over one million copies, earning a gold and platinum certification from the RIAA.
 In Canada, the album also went platinum.
 The tour that year featured Bruce Hornsby on keyboards in the live band.